ourcaldo/indexnow/replit.md

 ## Recent Changes (July 18, 2025)

+### Database Migration to Prefixed Schema
+✓ Successfully migrated all database tables to use `indb_` prefix format ✓ Updated all table names: `indexing_jobs` → `indb_indexing_jobs`, etc.
+✓ Migrated security tables: `security_events` → `indb_security_events`, etc.
+✓ Updated all code references to use new prefixed table names ✓ Fixed security event recording to save to database for analytics ✓ Created comprehensive security analytics service with 7 event types ✓ Application now running successfully with new schema structure

+## Recent Changes (July 18, 2025) - Previous

 ### Migration and Authentication Updates
 ✓ Successfully migrated from Replit Agent to standard Replit environment ✓ Fixed database schema to match Supabase structure with service_account_json and access_token columns